Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Distemper

 A less common reason for shaking is Canine distemper, which is caused by a virus and occurs mainly in puppies and adolescent dogs that have not received full vaccinations.
 Shaking and trembling are common signs in dogs with this condition.
-Some other symptoms include coughing, excessive barking, and eye and nose discharge.
+Some other signs include coughing, excessive barking, and eye and nose discharge.

 brown red Pomeranian lies in the bed